AkechMab/sql/README.md

 # sql
-This file contains example of sql table queries
+This file contains examples of sql table queries